 My goal is to publish new posts twice a week — Mondays and Thursdays.
 However, if you don’t see a new post on Thursday, it’s because I was too busy, so please look for a new one the following Monday.

-I’ll be spending the next two months looking for treasures to bring to Florida for our southern circuit.
-I’m flying out today to buy a French glass collection, which I’ll have home tomorrow night, if all goes well.
+I’ll be spending the next month looking for treasures to bring to Florida for our southern circuit.
+So far the buying has been great, so look for lots of new goodies to be listed on my website soon.
 The Florida shows begin with the Miami National Antiques Show on January 24, 2015.

 Click here to check my website for the latest items and to look around.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.